10QueensRoad/10queensroad-staging/_posts/2013-11-15-achieve-usability-and-accessibility-with-angularjs-1.md

 Now whenever you add an `asterisk` element in your DOM structure, you will see a "\*" on the page.

-Please checkout this pluckr: http://plnkr.co/edit/kIIBicQklGuZVDblkw0Z?p=preview
+Check out [this plnkr](http://plnkr.co/edit/kIIBicQklGuZVDblkw0Z?p=preview) for a live demo of the example above.

-### Directive `require`
+### The `require` Directive

-`required` is [a new attribute introduced in HTML5](http://www.w3schools.com/html/html5_form_attributes.asp), and [is supported by all main stream browsers](http://docs.webplatform.org/wiki/html/attributes/required).
-Though there is a ['html5shiv.js'](https://code.google.com/p/html5shim/) to fix some issue on IE9, I have NOT verified it.
-Please leave comments, if it does not work on your IE9 with `html5shiv`.
+`required` is [a new attribute introduced in HTML5](http://www.w3schools.com/html/html5_form_attributes.asp), and [is supported by all of the mainstream browsers](http://docs.webplatform.org/wiki/html/attributes/required).
+There is a Javascript workaround (['html5shiv.js'](https://code.google.com/p/html5shim/)) to fix some issues with the IE9 implementation, but I have not verified how effectively it works.
+Please leave a comment if you are having trouble getting the `required` attribute to work in IE9 with `html5shiv`.

-What we want to achive is have angularjs add the required `span` when it finds a `required` attribute on the `input` element.
+What we want to achieve is to have AngularJS add the required `span` when it finds a `required` attribute on an `input` element.

-First, add `required` attribute to `input` element.
+First, add a `required` attribute to an `input` element.
 The code looks like:
 {% highlight html %}
 <label for="user-name">User Name:</label>
 <input id="user-name" type="text" required/>